Author: Shelby Benavidezย

 What are the different tools designed for?

-Cutters: Using immense pressure, they slice through metals to remove damaged and dangerous obstructions, allowing openings for firefighters to rescue passengers.
+Using immense pressure, cutters slice through metals to remove damaged and dangerous obstructions, allowing openings for firefighters to rescue passengers.

-Spreaders: Like a pair of reversed scissors, spreaders start in a closed position and apply outward force to create a wedge between debris, giving people the space to be removed from wreckage.
+Like a pair of reversed scissors, spreaders start in a closed position and apply outward force to create a wedge between debris, giving people the space to be removed from the wreckage.

-Faster.
-Battery operated tools can cut through a steel beam in just two minutes – half the time it would take a hydraulic model.
+Battery operated tools can cut through a steel beam in just two minutes โ half the time it would take a hydraulic model.
 Lithium batteries are not only more powerful, but they also last longer.

-Reliable.
-Most importantly, battery operated rescue tools are significantly more reliable.
+Most importantly, battery-operated rescue tools are significantly more reliable.
 Hydraulic models require a significant number of pieces to operate: a generator to power the tool, gas to run the generator, multiple hoses for hydraulic fluid, and additional attachments.

 If any part of the hydraulic system fails, the entire tool is rendered useless.
 Battery operated versions, on the other hand, require only a single battery, which can be switched out quickly.
 Additionally, lithium batteries are not as susceptible to failure in cold weather as hydraulic pumps.
 This makes them much more reliable in high-pressure situations.